Skip to content

 That’s why working with an expert gaming language services provider ensures quality, compliance, and authenticity from start to finish.

-Case Studies: Games That Got Localization Right
+Games That Succeeded Through Localization

 • 🎮 The Witcher 3: Wild Hunt – Localized into 15 languages, including complete voiceovers for 7.
 The Polish original’s humor, idioms, and mythology were carefully adapted for each market, driving record-breaking global sales.